Nagelfar/RestaurantKata/README.md

 The cashier keeps track of items a guest ordered, generates a bill and marks payment.

-- knows up-to-date food prices, based on the managers menu
+- knows up-to-date food prices, based on the manager's menu
 - keeps track of delivered items for a guest
 - generates a bill for the guest and offers payment via different means
-- marks bill as payed
+- marks bill as paid

 ## Part 1 - Building the system in a naive way